browserengineering/book/book/scripts.md

 of the underlying `Element`.
 This is very convenient, and avoids calling `setAttribute` and `getAttribute` all over the place.
-But this reflection only applies to certain fields; setting made-up JavaScript properties won't create corresponding HTML attributes, nor vice-versa.
+But this reflection only applies to certain fields; setting made-up JavaScript properties won't create corresponding HTML attributes, nor vice versa.
 :::

 [idAttr]: https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id